BookmarkFS User Manual

 Single-file filesystem watcher.

-Usage of the library functions is rather simple and straightforward, thus there’s currently no dedicated manual sections.
+Usage of the library functions is rather simple and straightforward, thus there are currently no dedicated manual sections.
 Refer to the comments in the corresponding header files for details.

 2 Programs